depado/articles/pages/dialogflow.md

 ## Integrations

-As stated earlier DialogFlow supports a wide range of integrations.
-Basically that means that DialogFlow knows how to speak to many services such as Facebook Messenger, Skype, Actions on Google, etc. That means your agent can work with all these platforms, and you don't have to write code to do so.
+As stated earlier, DialogFlow supports a wide range of integrations which means it knows how to communicate with various services such as Facebook Messenger, Actions on Google, Skype, etc. Which means your agent will work with every one of these platforms if you setup the integrations properly.

 ## Webhook for DialogFlow